He Wasn't Man Enough

-"He Wasn't Man Enough" is a song by American R&B singer and songwriter Toni Braxton.
+"He Wasn't Man Enough" is a song by American singer Toni Braxton.
 It was written by Rodney "Darkchild" Jerkins, Fred Jerkins III, LaShawn Daniels, and Harvey Mason, Jr. for her third studio album, The Heat (2000), while production was helmed by the former.
 "He Wasn't Man Enough" is an uptempo R&B song that differs from Braxton's previous ballads.
 The song was released by LaFace Records on February 29, 2000, as the lead single from the album.

 The song received generally positive reviews from music critics, many of whom praised it as one of Braxton's best works.
-"He Wasn't Man Enough" had international success and became one of Braxton's signature songs, peaking at number two on the Billboard Hot 100, where the single stood for several weeks, and number one on the Hot R&B/Hip-Hop Songs for four weeks.
-As of 2019, this song is her last top 10 appearance on the Billboard Hot 100.
+"He Wasn't Man Enough" had international success and became one of Braxton's signature songs, peaking at number two on the Billboard Hot 100, where the single stood for several weeks, and number one on the Hot R&B/Hip-Hop Singles & Tracks chart for four weeks.
+As of 2025, this song is her last solo top 10 appearance on the Billboard Hot 100.
 An accompanying music video was released for the single.
 The song earned Braxton her fourth Grammy Award for Best Female R&B Vocal Performance and was nominated for Best R&B Song in 2001.
+In 2022, Nigerian singer Burna Boy sampled the song's instrumental introduction for his hit song "Last Last".

 Background and composition

 "He Wasn't Man Enough" was released as the lead single from Toni Braxton's third studio album, The Heat.
 The song was written by Rodney Jerkins, Fred Jerkins III, LaShawn Daniels, and Harvey Mason, Jr., while it was produced by Jerkins.
 The song was recorded in the United States during the production of Braxton's third studio album, between January and February 2000.
 During its production, L.A.
 Reid said "It's very strong, and very personal to her".

 All instruments on "He Wasn't Man Enough" are played by Jerkins and the background vocals are sung by Braxton, Nora Payne, Sharlotte Gibson, and Jerkins.
-The song's vocal range starts with a D4 chord to a C6 chord in a chord of G major.
+The song was recorded in a key signature of E minor.
 Popmatters praised Braxton, saying "the track seems to be an attempt to make some headway within the lucrative urban R&B market."
-The song's length is a total of four minutes and twenty-one seconds at a moderately slow, yet steady pace.

 The song earned Braxton her sixth Grammy Award for Best Female R&B Vocal Performance in 2001.
 According to Billboard.com, this song is her last Top 10 appearance on the Billboard Hot 100 to date.